Roxicet Patient Tips

 1. How it works

-- Roxicet is a pain-relieving medication that contains a combination of acetaminophen and oxycodone.
+- Roxicet is a pain-relieving medication that was used to relieve moderate to moderately severe pain.
+Roxicet contained acetaminophen and oxycodone.

 - Acetaminophen and oxycodone are two different pain-relieving medicines with different mechanisms of action.
 Acetaminophen is thought to work by blocking the effects of a specific enzyme, known as cyclo-oxygenase (COX).
 Oxycodone binds to specific receptors known as mu opioid receptors that block pain signals on their way to the brain.

 - The Roxicet brand has been discontinued in the United States.
-Other brands and the generic form of oxycodone and acetaminophen are still available.
+Other brands and generic oxycodone/acetaminophen are still available.

 2. Upsides

-- Roxicet is effective for the management of moderate-to-moderately severe pain unresponsive to other treatment options.
+- Roxicet was used to treat moderate-to-moderately severe pain unresponsive to other treatment options.

-- The combination is more effective than either drug alone.
+- The combination was reported to be more effective than either ingredient alone.

 - Some people find taking fixed-dose combination tablets easier to take than taking two different medicines.

-- Available in tablet and oral solution forms.
+- Was available in tablet and oral solution forms.

 3. Downsides